Look cool and save the planet by supporting these eco friendly wood sunglasses brands this summer!

 Price: $90-$150

-This eco friendly brand offers sunglasses that are hand crafted from bamboo, and which are fitted with polarised lenses that make them the perfect pair for driving.
-These shades give 100% protection from harmful UV rays, while still looking super stylish.
+This sustainable wood sunglasses brand offers frames that are hand crafted from bamboo.
+These are then fitted with polarised lenses that make them the perfect pair for driving.
+Cloudfield shades give 100% protection from harmful UV rays, while still looking super stylish.
 Plus, they come in a reusable sustainable bamboo tube.
 Why not fill it with pens, or your toothbrush and paste?

 Best for: Those on a budget